 There's only one way to ensure that you won't violate someone else's trademark rights: Do some digging to find out whether another business is already using a name that's identical or similar to the one you want to use.

 Unfortunately, there's no one place to look when searching for conflicting business names.
 In large part, this is because a business can establish a trademark simply by using it -- and millions do just that.
 You must use different search tactics to hunt for both registered and unregistered trademarks.
 Here's how:

 Before you invest too much time and money in a formal name search, take a few minutes to quickly screen out some of the names on your list.
-Type a name you're thinking of using into your favorite search engine, such as Google or Altavista.
-You can quickly see whether someone else on the Web is using a similar name to market similar products or services.
+Type a name you're thinking of using into your favorite search engine.
+You can quickly see whether someone else on the internet is using a similar name to market similar products or services.

-First check with your county clerk's office to see whether your desired name is already on the list of fictitious or assumed business names in your county.
+First, check with your county clerk's office to see whether your desired name is already on the list of fictitious, doing business as ("DBA"), or assumed business names in your county.
 (In a few states, there is just one statewide fictitious name database -- if that's the case in your state, your county clerk will tell you.)

 This list will contain names that you won't find in any other database -- usually unregistered trademarks of very small companies.
 If you find that your chosen name (or a very similar name) is listed on a local fictitious or assumed name register, you shouldn't use it.

 If you're organizing your business as a corporation, LLC, or limited partnership, you must be sure your business name isn't the same as that of an existing corporation, LLC, or limited partnership in your state.
 Contact your state filing office to find out how to search their name database.
 If your proposed name (or a very similar one) shows up in your state's database, you'll have to choose another.